Darboux-type center conditions for families of planar polynomial vector fields: Introduction

-Recently, there has been further progress: Gin\'e \cite{GI} conjectured that an upper bound for the number of algebraically independent Lyapunov constants is $n^2+3n-7$; Briskin et. al. \cite{BRY} study a different view of the center conditions, using the composition condition and moment equations applied to Abel's differential equations; Gassul and Gin\'e \cite{GG} provide examples of one-parameter differential systems of degree $n \geq 4$ where the cyclicity does not match with center conditions, due to the ideal generated by them not being radical; Gouvea and Torregrosa \cite{GT} find lower bounds of the cyclicity of polynomial differential equations of degrees between 3 and 10, using first and second order expansions of the Lyapunov formula.

-The goal of this paper is to establish new results regarding the cyclicity and center-focus problems, valid for \emph{generic} polynomial differential equations of any degree.
-By generic we mean that the results hold in a residual set of the space of parameters associated to the differential system \cite{YLE}.
-More precisely, our results are valid for the whole parameter space, with the exception of finitely many algebraic varieties.
-This setting avoids very particular examples such those considered in \cite{GG}.
-By initially restricting our attention to homogeneous systems, we considerably simplify the proofs, and make the overall exposition more accessible.
-We then apply a similar approach to non-homogeneous polynomial vector fields as explained in the final sections.
+A common approch to these problem is to study the displacement map\footnote{The displacement map is the return map minus the identity: $d(r) = \pi(r) - r$.
+A zero of $d$ corrresponds to a periodic orbit of the flow. $d(r) = 0$ for all $0 \le r < r_0$ corresponds to a center.} along a radial segment originating at the fixed point.
+Expressed as a power series, its coefficients are polynomials in the parameters of the differential system, and are known as \emph{focal values} or \emph{Lyapunov constants}, denoted $L_j$ $(j = 1,2,\dots)$.
+For a given family $\calF$ of polynomial differential systems, we can form its \emph{Bautin ideal} $\mathfrak{B}(\calF) = \left< L_1, L_2, \dots \right>$ in the ring of polynomials over the set of parameters of $\calF$.
+The structure and size of $\mathfrak{B}(\calF)$ plays an important role in the centre-focus and cyclicity problems for the family $\calF$.

-In concrete terms, we will present a novel method for expressing the Lyapunov constants (given by the Lyapunov formula) in terms of a carefully selected basis.
-This basis allows us to give a detailed description of a set of sufficient center conditions, and also gives an upper bound for the maximal number of small amplitude limit cycles that can bifurcate from a center of a generic degree-$n$ vector field.
-In the following, we denote this number by $\calM^\star(n)$ (and $\calM_h^\star(n)$ for homogeneous systems).
+The goal of this paper is to establish new results regarding the Bautin ideal, valid for two important families of degree-$n$ polynomial differential equations $\calF(n)$ and $\calF_h(n)$.
+Our results hold for any degree $n\ge 2$, and allows us to explore some interesting classes of \emph{Darboux-type} centers.
+In concrete terms, we will express the Lyapunov constants in terms of a carefully selected basis.
+This basis allows us to give a detailed description of a set of sufficient center conditions for our two families.
 Our main results can be summarized as follows.